USS Spence: History

 Spence sailed on 25 August as a unit of Task Group (TG) 1.2 consisting of the light carriers USS Princeton and USS Belleau Wood to support troops who took possession of Baker Island on 1 September.
-On the 13 September, she proceeded to Efate and arrived at Havannah Harbor on 18 September.
+On 13 September, she proceeded to Efate and arrived at Havannah Harbor on 18 September.

 Spence was attached to Destroyer Division (DesDiv) 46 of Destroyer Squadron (DesRon) 23.
 The squadron sailed on 22 September for Tulagi, Solomon Islands.
 On the 28th, she set a surface craft on fire with her main batteries near Kolombangara and then patrolled between that island and Vella Lavella.
 On the night of 1 and 2 October, Spence was with a force off Vella Lavella to interdict Japanese shipping and helped to destroy 20 Japanese barges.
 The DD then made two escort runs from Tulagi to Purvis Bay during the first part of the month and ended October supporting landings on the Treasury Islands.

 Capt.
 Arleigh A. Burke assumed command of DesRon 23 on 23 October, and the squadron became known as the "Little Beavers."
 On 1 November, Spence participated in the bombardment of Buka and Bonis airfields and of Japanese positions in the Shortland Islands to support the Landings at Cape Torokina, Bougainville.